 Dead Wood Den

-While it may be tempting to chip your dead or excess wood, bundling a pile of damp, rotting wood including twigs and bark together is a quick but effective way of creating the ideal bug habitat.
+While it may be tempting to chip your dead or excess wood, bundling a pile of damp, rotting wood including twigs and bark (all natural materials) together is a quick but effective way of creating the ideal bug habitat.
 You can either create a loose pile or make a neater structure by tying it together with string.

 Place the pile in a cool corner of the garden and it will attract scores of creepy crawlies such as centipedes, spiders, beetles and woodlice.
 Drilling holes into the larger logs will entice even more creatures inside.